-Eucalyptus is moderately large trees in general and attains a height of 40-60 feet and a diameter of 40-45 inch.
+Eucalyptus is a moderately large tree in general and attains a height of 40-60 feet and a diameter of 40-45 inches.

 The trunk of the tree is generally straight and constitutes half of the total height.
 One tree costs, a minimum of Rs.1800-2000 after 5 yrs.

 For 500 plants in one acre, we can get approximately Rs.
 8,00,000 to 10,00,000.
 The profit is 8,39,000.00 (10,00,000-1,61,000).

 All the Agricultural Developments Banks in Punjab advances a loan amount of Rs.
 1,16,000, in eight equal yearly installments for 500 Eucalyptus planting in one acre.

 NABARD provides post-harvesting loans at concessional rate of interest to small farmers up to Rs 3,00,000/-